Tips and Tricks on How to Remove Resin and Grime

-Cannabis users love glassware.
+Cannabis users and budtenders love glassware.
 Among the most commonly used devices for enjoying cannabis (rivaling the trusted pack of pre-rolled joints), glass pipes and bowls are often among the dirtiest as well.
 In reality, many simply don’t know how to clean a glass pipe, and others might not care.
 For those that do, you’ll notice a vast difference in the taste of your herbs.
 For instance, think about it like your plates, bowls and silverware: you would keep piling food onto a dirty plate.
 So, why do so many of us tend to smoke out of dirty glass pipes?
 Personally, I skip the “puff, puff” and pass on a dirty bowl.

 Why are most pipes dirty?

 Most would assume “typical stoner laziness” is the reason behind every dirty pipe.
 While this might not be too far from the truth for some, it’s not the only reason cannabis consumers want resin to build up in their pipe.
 For example, Bob Snodgrass was the first glassblower to figure out the you could make a pipe change colors after use.
 When I first started smoking, having a fully color-changed pipe was almost a badge of honor, an accolade of your consumption.
 And still, there’s others who just can’t figure out why or how to clean a glass pipe.

 View this post on Instagram